Framework-R-D/phlex-design/doc/functional_programming.rst

 Such a formulation lends itself to well-established processing patterns that can be naturally factorized and parallelized.

-Higher-order functions supported by Phlex
+Higher-Order Functions Supported by Phlex
 -----------------------------------------

 In general, HOFs transform one sequence to another: